Quickstart

 const openai = new OpenAI({

-baseURL: 'https://knox.chat/v1',
+baseURL: 'https://api.knox.chat/v1',

 apiKey: '<KNOXCHAT_API_KEY>',